BMW 5 Series saloon review

 The BMW 5 Series is a large executive saloon that’s aimed squarely at the Mercedes E-Class, Audi, Jaguar XF and Lexus ES.
 It offers all the luxury and build quality you’d expect from a premium German manufacturer, with a distinctly sporty character that BMW prides itself on.

 It’s not just comfortable and fun to drive, though; the 5 Series is offered with a range of engines that strike a great balance between performance and economy.
 There’s no manual gearbox, but the two available automatics are among the best around.
-Most models can be specified with four-wheel drive, too.
+Most models can be specified with the brand’s xDrive four-wheel-drive system too.

 The 5 Series was thoroughly updated in autumn of 2020, ushering in a new nose, an improved interior and updated engines, most of which now get mild-hybrid technology.